 Day 23: Give a compliment to yourself.

-It’s easy to be hard on ourselves and focus on all the things we could improve, but it’s essential to take time to recognize our achievements and celebrate our successes.
+It’s easy to be hard on ourselves and focus on all the things we could improve, but it’s essential to recognize and celebrate our achievements.

 Today, challenge yourself to give yourself a genuine compliment – it can be telling yourself you did a great job on that project or thanking yourself for taking care of your responsibilities.